Buses from Texas drop off migrants in frigid Washington, DC - KESQ

 Texas authorities have not confirmed their involvement, but the bus dropoffs are in line with previous actions by border-state governors calling attention to the Biden administration’s immigration policies.

-The buses that arrived late Saturday outside the vice president’s residence were carrying around 110 to 130 people, according to Tatiana Laborde, managing director of SAMU First Response, a relief agency hired by the city of Washington to serve thousands of migrants that have been dropped off in recent months.
+The buses that arrived late Saturday outside the vice president’s residence were carrying around 110 to 130 people, according to Tatiana Laborde, managing director of SAMU First Response, a relief agency working with the city of Washington to serve thousands of migrants who have been dropped off in recent months.

 Local organizers had expected the buses to arrive Sunday but found out Saturday that the group would get to Washington early, Laborde said.
 The people on board included young children.